tzeikob/javascript-patterns/behavioral/observer/README.md

 ### Emit asynchronously to avoid swallowing listeners ###

-What do we mean by swallowing listeners is that if we try to emit an event within a synchronous context there is possibility to miss listeners registered after the emission of the event.
-Let's say we need to emit an event each time we construct an observable, anyone could think that the following code should do the job:
+What do we mean by swallowing listeners is that if we try to emit an event synchronously there is possibility to miss listeners registered after the emission of the event.
+Let's say we need to emit an event each time we construct an observable, anyone could think that the following code should do the job,

 ```javascript
 class Observable {